How to Export Google Business Profile (Google My Business) Data in 2026

 Method 4: Bulk Extraction of Public Business Data

-The previous three methods all share one limit: they only work for locations you own and manage.
-They cannot help you when you need data on businesses outside your own portfolio — competitor analysis, market research, lead generation, building a list of every dentist in a city.
+The previous three methods share one limit: they only work for locations you own and manage.
+They can't help when you need data on businesses outside your own portfolio, like competitor analysis, market research, lead generation, or building a list of every dentist in a city.

 For those cases, the data you need is the public-facing information Google already shows in search results: business name, address, phone, website, category, rating, review count, hours, coordinates.
 Pulling that at scale by hand is impossible for any reasonable list size, which is why bulk extraction tools exist.

 BasedOnBusiness is built specifically for this case.
-You enter a search keyword and a location — "dentists" + "Berlin", for example — and the extractor returns a clean CSV or Excel file with every matching listing's contact details.
+You enter a search keyword and a location (for example "dentists" + "Berlin"), and the extractor returns a clean CSV or Excel file with every matching listing's contact details.
 It covers 195 countries, supports state and city granularity, and provides a REST API and webhook callbacks for teams that want to automate the workflow rather than click through a UI.
+For leads with a website, every plan also includes published emails with source pages, social profiles and tech-stack enrichment at no extra cost.

 Good for: Competitor mapping, lead generation, local market research, building targeted prospect lists.